 Czech School of Portland was founded on April 18, 2012 by Katerina Bohadlova, Lida and Teresa O’Donnell.
 These courageous women united several playdate groups in the Portland area and created an educational institution with much larger impact than playtime sessions in Czech language.
 First official classes were open in September 2012, and the school has been operating since.

-The school is administered by a Board of Directors composed of four volunteers from the Czech community.
+The school is administered by a Board of Directors composed of parents of students attending the Czech School of Portland.

 Our classes are in person and online during the pandemic.